-Sharapova denied wildcard to play at French Open
+Sharapova denied French Open wildcard

 - Tested positive for banned substance meldonium

-(CNN)Maria Sharapova will not play at the French Open after organizers did not grant her wildcard entry into the tournament, which begins later this month.
+(CNN)Maria Sharapova will not play at this year's French Open after organizers decided not to grant the two-time champion a wildcard into the tournament.

-Sharapova recently returned from a 15-month doping ban after admitting she had used the banned hormone and metabolic modulator meldonium.
+Sharapova, 30, recently returned from a 15-month doping ban after admitting she had used the banned hormone and metabolic modulator meldonium.

-The drug was only banned at the beginning of 2016 but Sharapova said she had been taking it for over 10 years as she was magnesium deficient and had recorded several irregular electrocardiography (EKG) tests.
+Bernard Giudicelli, president of the French Tennis Federation, said via a Facebook Live broadcast: "If there can be a wildcard for return from injuries then there cannot be a wildcard for return of doping.

-She said that her team did not check the updated banned substance list and hence she tested positive for the drug at the 2016 Australian Open.
+"I'm very sorry for Maria, very sorry for her fans.
+They might be very disappointed, she might be very disappointed... but it's my mission to protect the game and to protect the high standards of (the) game played without any doubts on the result."

-The two-time French Open winner had hoped to build up enough ranking points to automatically qualify for the Roland Garros event, which begins on May 22, but defeat to Kiki Mladenovic in the semifinal of the Stuttgart Open in April left her fate in the hands of the French Tennis Federation.
+The former world number one had hoped to build up enough ranking points to automatically qualify for the grand slam, which begins on May 28, but defeat to Kiki Mladenovic in the semifinal of the Stuttgart Open in April left her fate in the hands of the French Tennis Federation.

 Sharapova is currently ranked No. 211 in the Women's Tennis Association (WTA) world rankings.